jimuflow/jimuflow/docs/en/commands/WebAutomation/open_web_browser.md

 Configure whether to run the web browser in the background.

+### Enable Incognito Mode
+Configure whether to enable the incognito mode of the browser.

 ### Error Handling

 If an error occurs during the execution of the instruction, perform error handling.
 For details, see [Error Handling of Instructions](../../manual/error_handling.md).